What is a syndication?

 What is the typical hold and how long can I expect to be in this investment?

 A typical hold is 3-6 years with an average of 5 years.
-Most Sponsors have a clause in the legal docs that allow for a longer hold period.
-Our goal is to optimize value and this allows us to hold through a down market and wait until the market has recovered.
+Most Sponsors have a clause in the legal documents that allow for a longer hold period.
+Their goal is to optimize value and this allows them to hold through a down market and wait until the market has recovered.

 I would advise any investor that participates in our deals that their investment should be considered illiquid.
 That being said, we operate in good faith and will work with limited partners to try to find a solution if they need to get out of the investment due to a particular life event.

 How is the deal structured in terms of profit sharing with the LP & GP?

 All of our Sponsors structure their deals as a waterfall.
 The first “hurdle” in the waterfall is the 8% preferred return (pref), where Limited Partners (LPs) receive 100% of profits until they reach an 8% return.
 After this hurdle, most of our deals are structured at a 70/30 split (you may see different splits with other Sponsors), where all profits after the 8% pref are split at 70% to the LPs and 30% to the General Partner (GP).
 You will sometimes see a second IRR hurdle or an equity multiple hurdle, where after XX% IRR (typically 15-18%) the split goes to 60/40 or 50/50.

 This varies by Sponsor, each has their own history and business structure, and thus a different track record.
 To speak to our Sponsors specifically, we only partner with what we firmly believe to be the most experienced Sponsors in their niche who hold high values, focus first and foremost on Limited Partners (LPs) (i.e. capital preservation and downside protection), and have a strong history of performance.
 If you would like to see a more specific break down of each of our Sponsors, I will gladly send you a one pager if you request it via email.
 We strive to under promise and over deliver!